sysbio-curie/Logical_modelling_pipeline/doc/Tutorial_Cohen.md

 Figure 9: A) gene-wide model with data, B) module-wide model with data
 </p>

-Note that this analysis could also be achieved using: [R-based rROMA](https://github.com/sysbio-curie/rRomaDash)
+Note that this analysis could also be achieved using: [R-based rROMA](https://github.com/sysbio-curie/rRomaDash).

+We have run the same analyses using the R version of ROMA and provided the script in GitHub repository.

+We tested on a list of gene sets that was used in the initial paper (modular_model.gmt) and compared the significance of scores between the two groups.
+The results can be found in the document "comparison_samples.pdf" in the folder.

 ## 8. Using data as priors of model construction